Who Are We?

 We place highest value on glorifying God, following Jesus, obeying the Bible and loving people.

-History – Where we’ve come from:2016 Annual Report
+History – Where we’ve come from:2018 3rd Quarter Report

 Whitewater Crossing Christian Church has a long history.
 The church began as the Westwood-Cheviot Church of Christ in January, 1915 when a group of 23 people met to establish a Bible School to be conducted on Sunday afternoons.
 By May, 1916, the small group had grown and a congregation was incorporated with 48 charter members.
 A year later, the first unit of a framed building was erected on the corner of Glenmore and Meadow avenues in Cincinnati.
 The land was purchased and a building built at a total cost of $5,200.
 Times have certainly changed.